 This chart shows where companies land when you consider both our CXi score and pure performance (the standard score).

 - The top half of the chart are the best performers according to typical performance measures.

-- Top left quadrant are fast sites that scored low in the CXi for some reason — be it that mobile experiences were not on par with the desktop in either performance or richness, or that simply there was a lot extraneous stuff on the pages.
+- The top left quadrant is fast sites that scored low in the CXi for some reason — be it that mobile experiences were not on par with the desktop in either performance or richness, or that simply there was a lot of extraneous stuff on the pages.

-- Bottom right is companies that have scored highly for the CXi in spite of lower than average performance.
+- The bottom right is companies that have scored highly for the CXi in spite of lower-than-average performance.
 That could be because they had strong scores for mobile and rich user experiences to offset middling performance.

 Note: this reflects relative scores, not actual scores, to ensure a legible distribution.

 So what did we learn in this Customer Experience project?